 1.1.1.
 Energy policy

-In line with the most recent EU gas and electricity market directives, all electricity and gas customers have been able to select freely their supplier as of 1 July 2007.
-In the same year, an act on electricity (Act No. 86 of 2007) was adopted by the Hungarian Parliament, supporting full liberalization of the electricity market in order to enhance economic competitiveness and provide sustainable security of supply.
-The act is harmonized with the requirements of the European Union.
-Most of the provisions of the act entered into force in 2007.
-In the beginning of 2008, the electricity market became fully liberalized.
-Nevertheless, 2008 is considered a transition period, as the players in the market had to adapt to new rules.
-Non-residential Hungarian electricity consumers pay for substantial subsidies to the sectors of renewables through levies on their tariffs.
-The new premium based renewable support scheme (METÁR) was approved by the Hungarian Parliament in 2016, and it was introduced in 2017.
+In line with the European Union (EU) gas and electricity market directives, all electricity and gas customers have the ability to select their supplier freely as of 1 July 2007.
+In the same year, the Act on Electricity (Act No. 86 of 2007) was adopted by the Hungarian Parliament, supporting full liberalization of the electricity market in order to enhance economic competitiveness and to provide sustainable security of supply.
+The act is also harmonized with the requirements of the EU.
+Most provisions of the act entered into force in 2007.
+In the beginning of 2008, the electricity market was fully liberalized.
+The year 2008 was considered a transition period for the energy market, as players in the market adapted to new rules.
+Non-residential electricity consumers in Hungary pay for substantial subsidies to renewable sectors through levies on their tariffs.
+The new premium based renewable support scheme (METàR) was approved by the Hungarian Parliament in 2016 and introduced in 2017.

-In April 2008, a resolution on a new energy policy concept for 2008–2020 was adopted by Parliament.
-The Hungarian energy policy aimed to maintain a balance between security of supply, cost effectiveness, energy efficiency and protection of the environment.
-According to the resolution, the Government would start working on preparating the decision on new nuclear capacity for the replacement of the old plants, as the proposal had to be submitted to Parliament in due time.
-The resolution also states that the Government should create the necessary conditions for the implementation of the programmes aimed at the final disposal of radioactive waste, and that the Government should inform Parliament on the implementation of the energy policy at least every two years and, in case of need, it should propose a review of the concept.
+The strategy emphasized the need for increasing energy efficiency, energy savings and the use of renewable energies (including wind, solar, geothermic and biomass), and nuclear energy.
+The new energy policy was a resolution that aims to maintain a balance between security of supply, cost effectiveness, energy efficiency and protection of the environment.
+According to the resolution, the Government started preparing the decision on new nuclear capacity for the replacement of existing units.
+The resolution also stated that the Government should create the necessary conditions for implementation of the programmes aimed at the final disposal of radioactive waste, and that the Government should inform the Parliament on the implementation of the energy policy at least every two years and, in case of need, propose review of the policy.

-According to the National Policy for the Management of Spent Fuel and Radioactive Waste adopted in April 2015 by Parliament and the National Programme for the Management of Spent Fuel and Radioactive Waste approved by the Government in 2016, national development goals and objectives relating to spent nuclear fuel and radioactive waste include: development of a national strategy for the back end of the fuel cycle, with due consideration to be given to various options; continuous extension of the spent fuel interim storage facility in Paks; phased implementation of the geological investigation programme of the Boda Claystone Formation aiming at a future deep geological repository; ongoing implementation of the safety enhancement programme at the Radioactive Waste Treatment and Disposal Facility in Püspökszilágy as well as the extension of the National Radioactive Waste Repository (NRWR) in Bátaapáti and optimization of its disposal concept.
+According to the National Policy for the Management of Spent Fuel and Radioactive Waste adopted in April 2015 and revised in 2020 by the Parliament and the National Programme on the Management of Spent Fuel and Radioactive Waste approved by the Government in 2016, national development goals and objectives relating to spent nuclear fuel and radioactive waste include development of a national strategy for the back end of the fuel cycle, with due consideration to be given to various options; continuous extension of the Spent Fuel Interim Storage Facility (SFISF) in Paks; phased implementation of the geological investigation programme of the Boda Claystone Formation aiming at a future deep geological repository; ongoing implementation of the safety enhancement programme at the Radioactive Waste Treatment and Disposal Facility (RWTDF) in PUspokszilay as well as the extension of the National Radioactive Waste Repository (NRWR) in Bàtaapàti and optimization of its disposal concept.

-The National Action Plan of Hungary on the implementation actions decided upon the lessons learned from the Fukushima Daiichi accident was adopted in December 2012.
-The National Action Plan has been prepared in accordance with the recommendations of ENSREG (www.ensreg.eu).
+The National Action Plan of Hungary on the implementation of actions based upon the lessons learned from the accident at the Fukushima Daiichi NPP was adopted in December 2012.
+The National Action Plan was prepared in accordance with the recommendations of ENSREG.
 The implementation of the National Action Plan is currently in progress.

-As of 31 December 2018, the status of the National Action Plan at the Paks NPP on the implementation actions decided upon the lessons learned from the Fukushima Daiichi accident is the following: out of 46 tasks, 0 were completed by the HAEA, and 6 were re-scheduled by the HAEA in the frame of the periodic safety review.
+As of 31 December 2021, the status of the implementation of the National Action Plan at the Paks NPP is the following: out of 46 tasks, 41 were completed and 5 were rescheduled by the HAEA in the framework of the periodic safety review.